 Prop Stop is a research project investigating a system that can electrically stop the plane’s VTOL propellers in a particular orientation.
 This is particularly important to ensure that the aerodynamics of the plane are optimised during cruise flight when the VTOL propellers are not in use.

 Our ControllableLoad PCB is a customisable testing platform for our power distribution boards and associated electronics.
 It allows us to produce arbitrary load patterns and waveforms, which enables more accurate electrical simulations of different parts of the aircraft, allowing us to better design and optimise our power distribution boards.

-As part of our NFC aircraft, we must be able to identify and provide the location of unique paper targets on the ground from the air.
+As part of the Albatross, we must be able to identify and provide the location of unique paper targets on the ground from the air.

 This project combines a machine-learning algorithm for finding these targets and advanced geo-locating techniques to provide highly accurate GPS coordinates of the identified targets.

 In order to keep track of the team’s resources and supplies, we developed an inventory system that automatically audits parts and allows one touch ordering of essential components.

 Every good ground-station system needs a good user interface to allow our pilots to receive the most up-to-date telemetry data and access important controls for flying our aircraft.

 Murra is a graphical user interface which serves this purpose, interfacing between pilot input and our mission management software Manimi for our aircraft.

 Albatross UAVCAN Board